 Parenting skills should be regularly reevaluated.
 Aim to do this at least every few months.
 However, yearly is the absolute minimum.

-This is so because so much changes about a child during a month, let alone a year.
+This is so because so many changes about a child during a month, let alone a year.
 Your parenting techniques should also adapt as the child grows and matures.

 3 Examples of Activities